JavaScriptPlayground/cloudflare-worker-fritzbox-dyndns/README.md

 >   <source media="(prefers-color-scheme: light)" srcset="https://github.com/Mqxx/GitHub-Markdown/blob/main/blockquotes/badge/light-theme/info.svg">
 >   <img alt="Info" src="https://github.com/Mqxx/GitHub-Markdown/blob/main/blockquotes/badge/dark-theme/info.svg">
 > </picture><br>
+>
-> If you already have a MyFritz! account from AVM and you are using this account actively, then you can use <a href="https://en.avm.de/service/knowledge-base/dok/FRITZ-Box-7590/1018_Determining-the-MyFRITZ-address-to-directly-access-FRITZ-Box-and-home-network-from-the-internet/">their own DynDNS service</a>, which is provided directly by AVM.
+> If you already have a MyFritz! account from AVM and you are using this account actively, then you can use [their own DynDNS service][DynDNS], which is provided directly by AVM.

 ## What even is a Cloudflare Worker?
 A Cloudflare Worker is basically just a script that is stored under a certain URL and is executed when this URL is called.
 Or rather, that's what we use it for.
 Cloudflare Workers can do so much more.
 For more info, check out [this overview][CloudflareWorkers] to see what else you can use Cloudflare Workers for.